 Pickup Selector Switches

 It allows the guitar player to select which pickup produces sound.
-It can be either of neck or bridge pickup or a combination of both.
+It can be either neck or bridge pickup or a combination of both.

 Guitar Amplifier